braingineer/baal_deprecated/README.md

 # baal

 This package contains the collection of algorithms and data structure I use for research.
-Hence, the name is an acronym: *brian's arsenal algorithms for language/learning*.
+Hence, the name is an acronym: *brian's arsenal of algorithms for language/learning*.

 ## Contents
 * **.crf**: Conditional Random Field